 Defines a %%cache cell magic in the IPython notebook to cache results of long-lasting computations in a persistentpickle file.

-Defines a %%cache cell magic in the IPython notebook to cache results of long-lasting computations in a persistent pickle file.
+Defines a %%cache cell magic in the IPython notebook to cache results and outputs of long-lasting computations in a persistent pickle file.
 Useful when some computations in a notebook are long and you want to easily save the results in a file.

 - pip install ipycache

 %%cache mycache.pkl var1 var2 var1 = 1 var2 = 2